MicrosoftDocs/microsoft-365-docs/microsoft-365/security/office-365-security/submissions-teams.md

 In organizations with Microsoft Defender for Office 365 Plan 2 or Microsoft 365 Defender, admins can decide whether users can report malicious messages in Microsoft Teams.
 Admins can also get visibility into the Teams messages that users are reporting.

-Users can report messages in Teams from **internal** chats, meeting conversations.
+Users can report messages in Teams from **internal** chats and meeting conversations.
 Users can only report messages as malicious.

 > [!NOTE]
 > User reporting of messages in Teams is not supported in U.S. Government organizations (Microsoft 365 GCC, GCC High, and DoD).